bevry-archive/learn/README.md

 ## Documentation Repositories

-The documentation is actually stored in two seperate repositories:
+The documentation is actually stored in two separate repositories:

-- [bevry/documentation](https://github.com/bevry/documentation) for general documentation for miscelanous bevry projects and whatever
+- [bevry/documentation](https://github.com/bevry/documentation) for general documentation for miscellaneous bevry projects and whatever
 - [docpad/documentation](https://github.com/docpad/documentation) for docpad specific documentation

 These repositories are pulled into this website for rendering at run-time.